rmuraix/clasp-switcher/.github/CONTRIBUTING.md

 1. Fork the repo on github.
 2. Make a new branch.
 3. Test your code and commits changes.
-4. Push to your fork and submit a pull request against `Develop`
+4. Push to your fork and submit a pull request to `main`
 5. Wait for review.

 Suggestions for improvements or alternative ideas may happen.